"Love and work are the cornerstones of our humanness." -Sigmund Freud

 ·Help your children think of ways they can help others and become involved in socially meaningful activities.

-·Establish family rituals such as visiting sick or elderly neighbours or supporting charities at Christmas that your children can become involved in from an early age.
+·Establish family rituals such as visiting sick or elderly neighbours or supporting charities that your children can become involved in from an early age.